CCrocilla/parkland/README.md

 ### Future Implementation
 - Listed here the future implementation:
-  - Soft Delete Feature
-  The information (for data consistency and data integrity) should not be hard deleted from the database.
+  - Soft Delete Feature: The information (for data consistency and data integrity) should not be hard deleted from the database.

-  - Payent System
-  The user will be allowed to pay directly via website.
+  - Payment System: The user will be allowed to pay directly via website.

-  - Avatar profile
-  The user will be able to upload an avatar image for his/her own profile and will be diplayed in the Feedback Section of the Landing Page.
+  - Avatar profile: The user will be able to upload an avatar image for his/her own profile.
+This will be displayed in the Feedback Section of the Landing Page.

-  - Selection Car Type
-  Include a range of additional information of the car of the user (Drop-down selection of Car Model and Type, Car's Color)
+  - Selection Car Type: Include a range of additional car information (Drop-down selection of Car Model and Type, Car's Colour)

-  - Interactive Map Booking
-  Realization of an interactive map where the user can click on the parking slot that want to book for a better user experience.
+  - Interactive Map Booking: Realization of an interactive map where the user can click on the desired parking slot for a better user experience.

-  - Admin Sections
-  Dedicated Admin Section in Dashboard that will allow the Admin to Create New Parking Slot, New Areas, Create Updates that will go in the Landing Page directly via UI.
+  - Admin Sections: Dedicated Admin Section in Dashboard that will allow the Admin to Create New Parking Slot, New Areas, Updates that will go in the Landing Page directly via UI.

-  - Pagination
-  Feedback, Booking and Car's List should have Pagination.
+  - Pagination: Feedback, Booking and Car's List should have Pagination.

 ## **Development**